microsoft/playwright/docs/src/api/params.md

 ## query-selector
 - `selector` <[string]>

 A selector to query for.
-See [working with selectors](../selectors.md) for more details.

 ## find-selector
 - `selector` <[string]>

 A selector to use when resolving DOM element.
-See [working with selectors](../selectors.md) for more details.

 ## wait-for-selector-state
 - `state` <[WaitForSelectorState]<"attached"|"detached"|"visible"|"hidden">>